Neverlastinger/weather-forecast/README.md

 ### What can be done with more time
 - Add better error handling if geolocation access is rejected.
 - Implement better UX for the input field: ex. country selection.
+- Implement better UX for the back button.
 - Show better forecast for each day.
 Currently each day shows the expected temperature during the same time of the day.
 - Implement better transitions between screens.
 - Add additional forecast data beyond temperature.
 - Add loading indicators while processing asynchronous requests.
-- Implement the back button to navigate between a single day and the list of days.
+- Implement the browser's back button to navigate between a single day and the list of days.
+- Handle the variety of timezone issues that may occur.